Do weak values capture the complete truth about the past of a quantum particle?: TSVF analysis of the gedanken experiment

 Let us now explore the predictions of the TSVF of quantum mechanics for our gedanken experiment.
-In order to answer the question whether the particle was present in at least one box of the pair of boxes right before the \textit{leakage} took place, we perform weak measurements in both boxes.
+In order to answer the question whether the particle was present in at least one box of the pair of boxes right before the \textit{leakage} took place, we perform weak measurements on both boxes.
 The weak traces present in the pointer state after the post-selection will reveal the presence of the particle.
 For the particle pre-selected in state $\ket{\psi}=\ket{1}$ at time $t_0$ and post-selected in the state $\ket{\phi}=\ket{1}$ at time $t^\prime$, we calculate the weak values of the projection operators at those boxes at the corresponding times.
-The weak value of projection at box $k$ right before time $t_j$ is written $W_{k}(t_{j})$.
-The weak values right before all the \textit{leakage} processes are:
+The weak value of projection at box $k$ (port-$k$ of interferometer in case of photon) right before time $t_j$ is written $\Pi_{k}^{w}(t_{j})$.
+The weak values of projections $\Pi_k =\ket{k}\bra{k}$ right before all the \textit{leakage} processes come out to be: